Justin-Tan/high-fidelity-generative-compression/README.md

 ```

 ### Compression
 * To obtain a _theoretical_ measure of the bitrate under some trained model, run `compress.py`.
 This will report the bits-per-pixel attainable by the compressed representation (`bpp`), some other fun metrics, and perform a forward pass through the model to obtain the reconstructed image (as a PNG).
 This model will work with images of arbitrary sizes and resolution (provided you don't run out of memory).
-This will work with JPG and PNG (without alpha channels).
+The following command will work with JPG and PNG (without alpha channels):
 ```
 python3 compress.py -i path/to/image/dir -ckpt path/to/trained/model
 ```